stevenocchipinti/blog/src/content/travel/2009-japan/2010-01-06-day-07-disneyland.md

 ---
-title: Day 7 - DisneyLand
+title: Day 7
+subtitle: DisneyLand
 description: Today is the day Amy has been looking forward to ever since she found out Tokyo has a DisneyLand.
 Tokyo has both DisneyLand and DisneySea in...
 pubDate: "Jan 06 2010"
 source: https://japan2010.stevenocchipinti.com/2010/01/day-7-disneyland.html